sziselman/Shermbot-Navigation/README.md

 * Winter 2021
 # Package List
 This repository consists of several ROS packages:
-- nuturtle_description - A package that will be used to display a model of the turtlebot3 robot in rviz
+- nuturtle_description - A package that will be used to display a model of the turtlebot3 robot in rviz.
 - rigid2d - a library used for performing 2D rigid body transformations.
+- trect - a library used for moving turtlesim in the shape of a rectangle.